wlfu/uPuppet/README.md

 - `make create-ubuntu` to create an Ubuntu Vagrant machine with Puppet/uPuppet installed
 - `make provision-ubuntu` to re-provision with latest version of uPuppet etc.

+This can be exported as a virtual appliance by using `File -> Export Appliance` from the VirtualBox menu.
+To log directly into the virtual machine (not using `vagrant ssh`) the user/password is `ubuntu`/`upuppet`.

 ## Testing

 The script `Tools/run-tests.pl` will compile the test sources using both uPuppet and